sanger-tol/docker-images/README.md

 Registry of docker containers and dockerfiles for any software that isn't available as a container publicly.

-Any docker images you don't want to publish publicly:
+Any docker images you don't want to publish publicly, we keep in Sanger GitLab:
 https://gitlab.internal.sanger.ac.uk/tol-it/software/docker-images/container_registry

-Otherwise:
+Otherwise you can choose one of public registries:
 quay.io/sanger-tol
 ghcr.io/sanger-tol